 These pure white flowers would make a stunning background for some red roses, pink peonies, or deep blue iris.

-I can only imagine one of these bright red arches greeting me every day as I come home.
+I can only imagine one of these bright pink arches greeting me daily as I come home.
+What a stunning home entrance!

 If you don’t have a lot of room for a full-size in-ground plant, there are a few dwarf varieties you can grow in small containers.
 Just make sure your container has good drainage (you need drainage holes) and use rich soil to get a healthy bougainvillea.